timjbray/jekyll-now/_posts/2019-07-28-Real-Knowledge.md

 ## Four Stages of Knowledge

-There's another model which nicely explains progression of knowledge.
+There's another model which explains progression of knowledge.
 The [four stages of knowledge](https://en.wikipedia.org/wiki/Four_stages_of_competence):

 ![image]({{ site.baseurl }}/images/four-stages-of-knowledge.png)
 _Four stages of knowledge_

 While there might be some ignorant bliss that goes with unconscious incompetence, it's ideal to be aware of what stage your knowledge or skill is at.
 Then progress as many as possible through the stages, especially from the first stage!

+There's still issues with model.

 ---

-There's still issues with model.

-For anything that is non-trivial, conscious competence is not a singular final state.
+For anything non-trivial, conscious competence is not a singular final state.
 Our knowledge is always incomplete.
 It either contains errors or the world has moved on.
 What was once true, now might not be.

 But we can use this knowledge to help us problem solve and make better decisions.
+Understanding what is most likely fact, what is probable, what is unlikely and then what is false.

 Build our self awareness and confidence in what we know.
 But we should also be humble.
 Be aware that we might be wrong, and be aware there is always more to learn.